PoliticalGraveyard.com

 Ochiltree County, Tex. is named for him.

 John Gustavus Adolphus Williamson (1793-1840) — also known as John G. A. Williamson — Born in Roxboro, Person County, N.C., December 2, 1793.
-Son of James Williamson.
-Member of North Carolina state house of representatives, 1823-25; U.S. Consul in La Guaira, 1827; candidate for U.S. Representative from North Carolina, 1833; U.S. Charge d'Affaires to Venezuela, 1835-40, died in office 1840.
+Member of North Carolina house of commons, 1823-25; U.S. Consul in La Guaira, as of 1827; candidate for U.S. Representative from North Carolina, 1833; U.S. Charge d'Affaires to Venezuela, 1835-40, died in office 1840.
 Scottish ancestry.
 Died in Caracas, Venezuela, August 7, 1840 (age 46 years, 249 days).
 Interment at English Cemetery, Caracas, Venezuela.

 Presumably named for: Gustavus Adolphus